TanyaS08/PFTC5_Gr3/README.md

 | ACJ  | NB        | 2019 |

-> ⚠️ Note that `data/` is in the `.gitignore` this means you have to run the dta import
+> ⚠️ Note that `data/` is in the `.gitignore` this means you have to run the data import
 > script at least once regardless and that anything you export to the data folder will
-> not be pushed to the repo and other will not be ablye to use that output unless you tell
+> not be pushed to the repo and others will not be able to use that output unless you tell
 > them which script to run to source that output.

 ## Script naming structure